top of page

 Our coffee table is the hardest working piece of furniture in our living room.
 Three cubes act as storage space in the base.
 The cubes hold baskets to store Lego kits in zipper bags.

-The top lifts into a desk space, enabling me to write blogs and edit videos from the comfort of my couch.
+AND the top lifts into a desk space!
+This enables me to write blogs and edit videos from the comfort of my couch.
+We also homeschool on this table top.
+You can shop this coffee table here.

 Lastly, a tray on the coffee table gathers books, magazines, and coasters deliberately to appear cozy but not cluttered.